CIS 5603. Artificial Intelligence

 2. The big picture

-The general goal of AI is to build computer systems that work like the human mind.
+The goal of AI is to build computer systems that work like the human mind.
 Consequently, AI can be considered both as a branch of science (related to cognitive science) and a branch of engineering (related to computer engineering and software engineering).
 An AI project often has results on three levels:

 Basic questions about the whole field: